itspangler/vanderbiltWebWorkshop/01_BEFORE.md

 ## VS Code

 Visual Studio Code is a text editor.
-If you haven't used a text editor before, it basically combines the functionality of something like Microsoft Word (a word processor) with your file finder (Finder on Mac, or File Explorer on Windows).
-Importantly, it allows you to view a version of a website on your local machine, which is the interface you'll use to edit your website.
-Before we meet, [download it here](https://code.visualstudio.com/download).
+If you haven't used a text editor before, it basically combines the functionality of a word processor (like Microsoft Word) with your file finder (Finder on Mac, or File Explorer on Windows).

+Importantly, VS Code also provides "live server" functionality.
+Basically, this means you can see changes to your website reflected in real time as you make those changes in your text editor.
+Before we meet, [download VS Code](https://code.visualstudio.com/download).

 ## Website exercise